shinjam3/small_talk/README.md

 # A Real-Time Group Chat Web App: Small Talk (2021)

-## You can try Small Talk right now to send messages with your friends and family:
+## Live demo - you can try Small Talk right now to send messages with your friends and family:
 * https://smalltalk-jjs.herokuapp.com/

 ## Video demo (for best video quality, please select 720p):